Madame Blavatsky And Solitaire | Is The Card Game A Psychic Exercise?

 Finally, The Right Time

-Madame Helena Petrovna Blavatsky is a seventeen century mystic and spiritual leader.
+Madame Helena Petrovna Blavatsky was a nineteenth century mystic and spiritual leader.

 She’s most notably one of the founders of the occult philosophy and belief system, Theosophy.
 (It’s not a religion, contrary to common belief.)
 Claims about Madame Blavatsky state that she had command of some incredible powers—as it usually goes with mystics and spiritual leaders.
 She could will items to materialize, apply psychic force to objects, communicate with her “hidden masters” using globe-trotting telepathy, call up and command spirits, and acquire knowledge from afar with a kind of second sight.